RodikaSokoliuk/MNE-Course/README.md

 [Here is a list of links to content learners might find useful, including instructions about accessing Git's Copilot.](https://drive.google.com/file/d/1TPCxlaOxNtvvqOGETH6VgA_dCKW4ldG3/view?usp=sharing)

-3. How to use Git
+- How to use Git
-- Basics
+- Basics and plenty of exercises on Python data structures, functions, etc.
-- How to get a free version of copilot using your university account
+- How to get a free version of Copilot using your university account

 ## License